Skip to content

 • Maximum 20 iterations (typically exits in 3-6).

-5.2 Accurate Mode (Mahalanobis Distance)
+5.2 Weighted LM (Mahalanobis Distance)

 Module: pose_weighted.rs | Function: refine_pose_lm_weighted